-Stephan Schmidt's research interests concern land use patterns and processes.
-His current projects include: a quantitative land use change analysis of the impacts of regional growth management in Germany; an empirical estimation of metropolitan spatial structure in Germany; an analysis of the role of local neighborhood leadership in land tenure formalization in Moshi, Tanzania; and an analysis of the impact of Wildlife Management Areas and community based natural resource management in Tanzania.
-In addition, he received funding from the Institute for African Development for a project titled Building Spatial Data Collection and Research Capacity for Sustainable Development.
-The purpose of the project is to improve the capability of partner institutions in East Africa to gather data, conduct spatial analysis, monitor and evaluate programs and projects, and ultimately improve decision making.
-Visit the project page below.
+Stephan Schmidt's research interests concern land-use policy, patterns, and processes.
+His current projects include: a quantitative analysis of regional level polycentrism in Europe; an empirical estimation of metropolitan spatial structure in Germany; an analysis of the role of local neighborhood leadership in land tenure formalization in Moshi, Tanzania; and an analysis of the impact of Wildlife Management Areas and community-based natural resource management in Tanzania.
+In addition, he received funding from the Institute for African Development for a project to improve the capability of partner institutions in East Africa to gather data, conduct spatial analysis, monitor and evaluate programs and projects, and ultimately improve decision making.
+Please see the project page below.
 He received a Ph.D. in planning and policy development from Rutgers University.

 - Podcast Looks at Cities' Impact on Environmental Problems